saif-sohel/spring_boot_latest_v3_with_docker_kubernetes/README.md

 A simple REST API implemented using latest Spring Boot 3.
 This project aims to showcase the power of Spring Boot's Security, Spring JPA, Hibernate ORM framework, Spring JDBC and the Spring IoC container as well as the major changes in Spring Boot 3.
-This project uses MariaDB (a fork of MySQL) for it's database server.
+This project uses MariaDB (a fork of MySQL) for its database server.
 Basic CRUD operations can be done using exposed REST API endpoints after the project is compiled and run on the integrated server.
 This project also implements Java JWT for both authentication and authorization purposes.
+The project can be deployed in a docker container or a kubernetes cluster.
+Docker deployment files and Kubernetes deployment files are included in the project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>